BurraAbhishek/Python-Hand-Cricket/README.md

 # Python-Hand-Cricket
 Play hand cricket as an individual or as a team of 11 against a team of 11 bots for free on the Python Command Line Interface!
 More information about the gameplay is available in the [documentation](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/docs/Hand%20Cricket%20Python%20App%20Documentation.pdf).

+### NOTE: The gameplay charts in the documentation are still relevant, but the instructions no longer work.
+Instead, directly run main.py for the full gameplay.

 ## About this game

 This is a hybrid of cricket and the legacy hand cricket game – implemented in Python and played using the command line interface.

-This game was built entirely on Python 3.7.4.
-It is compatible with all releases of Python 3.6 and later.
+This game is compatible with all releases of Python 3.6 and later.

 The game can be played even without an internet connection.